 - Click Transmit in the sidebar, or press F12.

 - Click once on the T1 ReFILE box to expand it and see a list of all outstanding errors.

 - Some messages have Quick Fix suggestions.
 Hover over the message and click on the light bulb to see the suggestions.
 In any message, click the blue link to jump to the related field.

-- If you haven't answered How will this adjustment be sent to CRA? question at the top of the T1-ADJ form, you will see a review message here.
-Hover over the message and click the light bulb to see the Quick Fix options, or click the blue link to jump to the field on the T1-ADJ.
+- If you haven't answered the question How will this adjustment be sent to CRA? at the top of the T1-ADJ form, a review message will appear here.
+Hover over the message and click the light bulb to see the Quick Fix suggestions, or click the blue link to jump to the field on the T1-ADJ.

 - If you make changes to the return after creating a T1-ADJ, you will see a message that the form needs updating.
 Hover over the message and click the light bulb, then click Update the T1-ADJ.

 - The T1 ReFILE box in the Transmit sidebar will indicate you need to paper file the return in the following circumstances:

 - You chose Mailed to CRA at the top of the T1-ADJ; or